jorishr/notes-on-methodology/README.md

-# Note on software methodology and architecture
+# Note on software development methodology and architecture